zkMIPS/zkm-project-template/README.md

 ### 3. Generate groth16 proof and verifier contract

 > [!NOTE]
-> 1. The host program executes local proving when the environmental variable `ZKM_PROVER` is set to "local" and performs network proving when `ZKM_PROVER` is set to "network"

-> 2. There is  a script program available: run_proving.sh.
+> 1. There is  a script program available: run_proving.sh.
 The script facilitate the generation of proofs on the local machine and over the proof network.

-> 3. There are four guest programs(sha2-rust, sha2-go, mem-alloc-vec,revme).
+> 2. There are four guest programs(sha2-rust, sha2-go, mem-alloc-vec,revme).
 The following will use sha2-rust and revme as an example to demonstrate local and network proofs.

-> 4. If the environmental variable `PROOF_RESULTS_PATH` is not set, the proof results file will be saved in zkm-project-template/contracts/{src, verifier}; if the environmental variable `PROOF_RESULTS_PATH` is set, after the proof is completed, the proof results file needs to be copied from from 'PROOF_RESULTS_PATH'/{src, verifier} to the corresponding zkm-project-template/contracts/{src, verifier}.
+> 3. If the environmental variable `PROOF_RESULTS_PATH` is not set, the proof results file will be saved in zkm-project-template/contracts/{src, verifier}; if the environmental variable `PROOF_RESULTS_PATH` is set, after the proof is completed, the proof results file needs to be copied from from 'PROOF_RESULTS_PATH'/{src, verifier} to the corresponding zkm-project-template/contracts/{src, verifier}.

+> 4. The environment variable `VERIFYING_KEY_PATH` specifies the location of the verification key (vk).
+When the host is executed for the first time, it will generate both the public key (pk) and the verification key (vk) and store them at the path indicated by `VERIFYING_KEY_PATH`.

 > [!WARNING]
 >  The environmental variable `SEG_SIZE` in the run-xxx_proving.sh affects the final proof generation.